 Graduate students complete 5 or 6 semesters of clinic practica.
-The graduate program offers a formative sequence in clinical education, beginning with a light clinic load that increases with each subsequent semester.
+The master’s program offers a formative sequence in clinical education, beginning with a light clinic load that increases with each subsequent semester.
 The student’s program is “front loaded” with academic coursework.
 The proportion of time devoted to clinical experiences increases once most of the didactic courses have been completed.
-Thus, the first practicum assignment is typically one client, with approximately four hours of time devoted each week to the planning, conduction of the client’s intervention and supervision conferences.
+Thus, the first practicum assignment is typically two clients, with approximately four hours of client contact each week.
 The student’s clinic load is progressively increased in subsequent semesters.

 The University Speech-Language-Hearing Clinic: A United Way agency offers low-cost services for a variety of communication needs.
-The services include diagnostic evaluation and treatment programs for infants, children and adults with speech, language and hearing problems.
+The services include diagnostic evaluation and treatment programs for infants, children and adults with speech, language, hearing, and swallowing problems.

 Students obtain a variety of clinical experiences including diagnostic clinics, a preschool Language Learning Group, Aphasia Group, Fluency Specialty Clinic, Community Audiology Screenings, assessment and intervention services for area charter school settings, and individual speech or language treatment.